BackofenLab/GeneralizedCoarseGraining/README.md

 ### RNA example

-The following call set exemplifies the usage of `gcgBarriers.pl` for RNA secondary structure energy landscapes using the
-[Vienna RNA package](https://github.com/ViennaRNA/ViennaRNA).
+The following call set exemplifies the usage of `gcgBarriers.pl` for the RNA secondary structure energy landscape of riboswitch [boris-1](data/README.md) using the [Vienna RNA package](https://github.com/ViennaRNA/ViennaRNA).
 *Note*, the calls are only viable for very short sequences since the whole accessible structure space / energy landscape is considered.

 ```[bash]
 # define RNA sequence of interest
-# e.g. riboswitch from https://doi.org/10.1002/bip.20761 Fig.7(left)
 RNA=GACCGGAAGGUCCGCCUUCC

 # enumerate (and sort) all secondary structures (first by energy using structure string for tie breaking)